tginsberg/junit5-system-exit/README.md

 ### :question: I don't want `Junit5-System-Exit` to rewrite the bytecode of a specific class or method that calls `System.exit()`.

-That is supported.
-When this library detects an annotation called `@DoNotRewriteExitCalls` on any method or class, bytecode rewriting will be skipped.
+This is supported.
+When this library detects any annotation called `@DoNotRewriteExitCalls` on any method or class, bytecode rewriting will be skipped.
 While this library ships with its own implementation of `@DoNotRewriteExitCalls`, you'll probably want to write your own so you don't have to use this library outside the test scope.
-It is a simple marker annotation, whose code would roughly look like this:
+It is a marker annotation like this:

 ```java
 @Retention(RetentionPolicy.RUNTIME)